-where the matrices~$C,F,G_1,G_2,G_3,H_1, H_2$ are {defined on the basis of }the system and control parameters\footnote{Formally speaking, the objective function in~\eqref{eq.tolerate} is not convex.
-However, since the only source of nonconvexity is the scalar variable~$\zeta$, a straightforward approach is to adjust this variable through a grid-search or bisection.}.
+where the matrices~$C,F,G_1,G_2,G_3,H_1$, and $H_2$ are {defined on the basis of }the system and control parameters\footnote{Formally speaking, the objective function in~\eqref{eq.tolerate} is not convex.
+However, since the only source of nonconvexity is the scalar variable~$\zeta$, a straightforward approach is to select this variable through a grid-search or bisection.}.
 Let $\alpha_*$, ${\zeta}_*$, and ${P}_*$ denote an optimizer of the program~\eqref{eq.tolerate}.
 Then, if $\alpha_* > 0$, then the output target control~\eqref{eq.terminal} is fulfilled for all $\eps \ge \epsc$ as defined in \eqref{eq.tolerate}.
-Moreover, if $\alpha_* \leq 0$, then there exists dynamics matrices $A^\star$ and $B^\star$ such that
+Moreover, if $\alpha_* \leq 0$, then there exist dynamics matrices $A^\star$ and $B^\star$ such that

 and the closed-loop system is unstable. \end{Cor}